padrino/padrino-docs/guides/02_getting-started/03_blog-tutorial.html.md

 Running rake ar:migrate on calm-tor-92217.... up, run.7316
 == 1 CreateAccounts: migrating ================================================
 -- create_table(:accounts)
-DEPRECATION WARNING: `#timestamps` was called without specifying an option for `null`.
-In Rails 5, this behavior will change to `null: false`.
-You should manually specify `null: true` to prevent the behavior of your existing migrations from changing. (called from block in up at /app/db/migrate/001_create_accounts.rb:9)
    -> 0.0162s
 == 1 CreateAccounts: migrated (0.0164s) =======================================

 == 2 CreatePosts: migrating ===================================================
 -- create_table(:posts)
-DEPRECATION WARNING: `#timestamps` was called without specifying an option for `null`.
-In Rails 5, this behavior will change to `null: false`.
-You should manually specify `null: true` to prevent the behavior of your existing migrations from changing. (called from block in up at /app/db/migrate/002_create_posts.rb:6)
    -> 0.0078s
 == 2 CreatePosts: migrated (0.0080s) ==========================================